Elizabeth Webb Nicholls: Woman's Christian Temperance Union

-In July 1886, three months after its formation, Nicholls joined the Woman's Christian Temperance Union of South Australia.
+In July 1886, three months after its formation, Nicholls joined the "WCTU of South Australia".
 Becoming heavily involved in 1888, Nicholls became the provisional president of the Adelaide branch late that year and was elected colonial president in 1889, holding the position until 1897.

-In 1891 Nicholls became one of the first women admitted to the South Australian Temperance Alliance.
+In 1891, Nicholls became one of the first women admitted to the South Australian Temperance Alliance, later shortened to "South Australian Alliance".

 Nicholls founded the WCTU's journal Our Federation and was its editor from 1898 to 1904 when it ceased.

-Women's Suffrage
+Women's suffrage

 Nicholls reinvigorated the WCTU's suffrage work and encouraged women to write to their local Member of Parliament.
 She invested large amounts of effort in educating women on their political potential, speaking in numerous places on the basics of enrolling and voting, using her 'Platform of Principles'.

 Nicholls joined the Women's Suffrage League of South Australia and subsequently became a League Councillor.
 In 1894 she assumed the role of Colonial Superintendent of the WCTU's Suffrage Department.

-Nicholls helped to gather 8,268 of the 11,600 signatures for the 1894 suffrage petition to the South Australian Parliament, which led to the passing of the Constitutional Amendment (Adult Suffrage) Act 1894.
+Nicholls helped to gather 8,268 of the 11,600 signatures for the 1894 South Australian Women's Suffrage Petition to the South Australian Parliament, which led to the passing of the Constitutional Amendment (Adult Suffrage) Act 1894.

 Later life

 Nicholls was an appointed member of the Adelaide Hospital Board from 1895 to 1922 and was one of the first four female Justices of the Peace appointed in 1915 and would often sit on the Children's Court.
 Nicholls advocated for similar female appointments in other Australian States and argued for prison reform.
 She also sought the improvement of conditions and wages for working women which led to her becoming a shareholder of the women's South Australian Co-operative Clothing Co.

-From 1909 Nicholls was a member of the Women's Non-Party Political Association, becoming its president in 1911.
+From 1909, Nicholls was a member of the Women's Non-Party Political Association, becoming its president in 1911.
 She remained passionate about women's suffrage and was elected vice-president of the League of Women Voters and attended the 10th World Convention of the International Women's Suffrage Alliance at Geneva in 1920.
 In 1921 she helped found the Australian Federation of Women Voters and lobbied the League of Nations (now the United Nations) on behalf of Australian women.

-Nicholls remained committed to the WCTU throughout her life and was involved in successful referendum of hotel closing hours which resulted in the imposition of a 6pm closing time in 1915.
+Nicholls remained committed to the WCTU throughout her life and was involved in successful referendum of hotel closing hours which resulted in the imposition of a 6:00 pm closing time in 1915.
 She justified all reforms on the grounds of temperance and social purity.

 Her husband, who had worked 55 years with G. & R. Wills & Co., died on 11 November 1920.
 Nicholls moved into Willard House, the WCTU Adelaide headquarters and residence on Wakefield Street near Francis Xavier's Cathedral.
 She died at North Adelaide on 3 August 1943 and is buried in Payneham cemetery, South Australia.